-After endless speculation the last rites have been read and Nathan Buckley’s coaching career is slowly, achingly being lowered into the ground.
+After endless speculation Nathan Buckley’s coaching career appears it may be slowly, achingly lowered into the ground.
 Eddie McGuire’s tenure must surely be as tenuous .
 Oddly, El Presidente has thus far escaped the same level of scrutiny.

 When Ed took on the role the club was a basket case.
 It’s been a rollercoaster 20 year ride, but the undeniable fact is the club is once again a shambles.